Lur1an/python-telegram-bot-template/README.md

 This template is mostly meant for projects that start with quite a bit of complexity and whose requirements are going to evolve as time passes.

+### Please read!
+The documentation from this point forward may be incorrect, I did some refactoring for a few wrapper and edited a few typings as my new LSP gave me a lot of errors (went from Pycharm to Pyright).
+I will update this documentation in the future.

 ### Foreword

 I made this template to provide an implementation for a few things that I always ended up implementing in my *telegram